livingdocsIO/documentation/reference-docs/server-configuration/hooks.md

-Although these hooks should preferably be registered before the server gets initialized (using [Server Initialized Hooks](../../reference-docs/server- extensions/server-initalization.md#initialized-hooks)), it is also possible to register them at runtime using the same APIs.
+Although these hooks should preferably be registered before the server gets initialized (using [Server Initialized Hooks](../../reference-docs/server- extensions/server-initalization.md#initialized-hooks) deadlink!), it is also possible to register them at runtime using the same APIs.
 (This is particularly handy for testing purpose, but also useful if you create projects or channels at runtime and need to set hooks for these.)

-There are two ways of registering hooks: on a specific channel or server-wide.
+There are two ways of registering hooks: on a specific project or server-wide.
-All hooks can be registered on a channel, registering hooks server-wide is only possible for publication hooks.
-You can register as many hooks as you need, they will always be executed in the same order they got registered.
+Registering hooks server-wide is only possible for publication hooks.
+You can register as many hooks as you need, they will be executed in the same order they got registered.

-### Publication Hooks
+## Publication Hooks

+#### registerPublicationHooks()

-Publish, unpublish, prepublish hooks are set on the `documents` feature:
+The publish, unpublish and prepublish hooks are set on the `documents` feature:

 * `prepublishHook`:
     * `({documentVersion}, callback)`